 In the majority of cases, the needs of a growing development team can be addressed with a simpler, cheaper tool.
 You can select the right tool for your team by considering several factors such as the budget, project requirements, team structure and expertise.

 In this article, we are going to discuss whether Jira is truly suitable for a growing development team.
 We will also discuss the potential problems that a growing development team might face if they use Atlassian Jira.
-In the end, we will list down a few alternatives to Jira tool for a growing dev team.
+In the end, we will list down a few Jira alternatives for a growing dev team.

-Is Jira suitable for a growing Dev team?
+Is Jira suitable for a growing Dev team or you should go for JIRA alternatives?

 Let’s ponder a bit over this question.
 First, you need to understand the dynamics and requirements of your growing development team to answer this question.